nfreeze/farmhand/README.md

 FarmHand
 =========

-An abstration over child_process that makes it easy to run a function in the background, get its progress and result, and cancel if necessary.
+An abstration over child_process that makes it easy to run a function in the background, get its progress, result, and cancel if necessary.

 Installation: